andrewthegr8/Term-Project-ME-405/docs/source/software.rst

 NEED OVERALL DIAGRAM

 The following table contains additional information about the inter-task communication variables shown in the diagram.
+Variables labeled (predicted) contian datat that came from the state space observer rather than hardware.

 .. list-table::
    :header-rows: 1